Meralgia Paresthetica Causes, Symptoms and Treatment

 In other words, any compression of the nerve (which sends impulses) that gives sensation to the skin of your thigh can be the primary cause of this disorder.
-Experts tell that Meralgia Paresthetica is also caused by tight clothing or stockings or pants that you wear.
+Experts say that it is also caused by tight clothing or stockings or pants that you wear.
 Obesity or weight increase, and pregnancy can also cause this illness in some cases.
 Trauma or a diabetic condition can also cause this condition on the thighs.

 If you are addicted to alcohol or have hypothyroidism, you are more likely to develop Meralgia Paresthetica.
-Other causes of Meralgia Paresthetica can include accidents, injuries to hips or knees, agedness, or improper lengths of your legs.
+Other causes can include accidents, injuries to hips or knees, agedness, or improper lengths of your legs.

 Symptoms of Meralgia Paresthetica can include the following: